- Stable but not aggressive

 Fit is ooh-la-la

-The upper is on the snugger side, offering a performance fit.
-And it's also complemented by the semi-gusseted tongue (attached to the sides), the overlays, and the secure lacing system.
+A secure fit is also provided by a semi-gusseted tongue (attached to the sides), the overlays, and the shoe's secure lacing system.

 A space to splay

 Given the shoe's average forefoot width of 97.4 mm, it's wide enough to be comfortable for medium-width feet.
 However, because the toebox becomes tapered around the toes, it may feel restricting to wide footers.

 Luckily, the Saucony Tempus is available in a wide option too!

 This is what ruins the otherwise oh-so-good feel of the Tempus.
 The lack of padding causes abrasion on the skin, and although the upper has a more precise fit than most shoes, this could potentially cause heel slips.

 If your ankles are sensitive to the heel counter, we recommend being cautious and stocking up on bandaids.